Claims 1, 2, 4-8, and 20-32 are currently pending with claims 3, 9-19 being canceled. Claims 1, 2, 4-8, and 20-32 are rejected.

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Claims 1-4 are rejected under 35 U.S.C.
-103 as being unpatentable over 2013/0052385 to Leser et al. (hereinafter “Leser”) in view of US 2002/0122905 to Andersson et al. (hereinafter “Andersson”) and “HDPE Data Sheet” from Dow Chemical Company, 2011.
+Claims 1, 2, and 4 are rejected under 35 U.S.C.
+103 as being unpatentable over 2013/0052385 to Leser et al. (hereinafter “Leser”) and “HDPE Data Sheet” from Dow Chemical Company, 2011, and CN 103113653 to Liao et al. (hereinafter “Liao”).

-As to claims 1 and 3, Leser discloses a multi-layer sheet for forming an insulated container comprising an insulative cellular non-aromatic polymeric material layer laminated to a polymeric skin layer, and an ink layer printed on the polymeric skin layer to provide high-quality graphics (paragraph 58).
+As to claim 1, Leser discloses a multi-layer sheet for forming an insulated container comprising an insulative cellular non-aromatic polymeric material layer laminated to a polymeric skin layer, and an ink layer printed on the polymeric skin layer to provide high-quality graphics (paragraph 58).
 The polymeric skin layer reads on the claimed polymeric-lamination layer while the ink layer reads on the claimed film layer.
 The insulative cellular non-aromatic polymeric material layer comprises a primary polymer comprising high melt strength polypropylene (HMS-PP) (paragraph 27); and a secondary polymer comprising low density polyethylene (LDPE), linear low density polyethylene (LLDPE), high density polyethylene (HDPE), ethylene-vinyl acetate copolymer, ethylene-ethylacrylate copolymer, ethylene-acrylic acid copolymer, or mixtures of at least two of the forgoing (paragraph 32).
 Hence, the secondary polymer can be a mixture of the HDPE and LDPE.
 This is meeting the claimed requirement.

 The Dow data sheet, however, shows that the DMDA-8007 HDPE resin is designed to offer excellent modulus and low warpage, acceptable stiffness and good moldability.
 The HDPE resin is suitable for the manufacture of various end products including crates, cases, trays, or tote bins.